Abstractnxgen/Coding_with_Python-Lists/.guides/content/Append-and-insert-c19b.md

-When working with an empty list, like `numList` in the code window on the left, we need a way of inserting new elemenets.
+When working with an empty list, like `numList` in the code window on the left, we need a way of inserting new elements.

 {Run code}(python3 content/1-lists/append_insert.py)